This article is part of a larger series on How to Do Payroll.

 Step 2: Register your business with the State of Wisconsin.
 If your business is new, you need to register on the Wisconsin One Stop Business Portal website.
 Any company that pays employees in Wisconsin must also register with the Wisconsin Department of Revenue.

 Step 3: Create your payroll process.
 If you have a new business, you will need to figure out your payroll process.
 But a business that is already established probably has a process that you inherit.
 It’s important to decide how often, when, and how you will pay your employees.
-You can opt to process payroll by hand (not recommended), set up an Excel payroll template, or sign up for a payroll service to help you handle your Wisconsin payroll.
+You can opt to process payroll by hand (not recommended), set up an Excel payroll template, or sign up for a payroll service (check out our top payroll services guide for options) to help you handle your Wisconsin payroll.

 Step 5: Review and approve time sheets.
 Running payroll accurately requires you to begin the process before the day your payroll is due by collecting time sheets.
+There are many ways to track employee time—some of which are free.
 Reviewing the time sheets from your nonexempt employees gives you time to speak with anyone who might have made mistakes.
-There are many ways to track employee time—some of which are free.
+To know more about the different employee classifications, check out our exempt vs nonexempt employee guide.

 Step 7: Pay employee wages, benefits, and taxes.
 The best way to pay your employees is through direct deposit.
-But cash and paper checks are also options.
+Other options are paper checks and by paying cash (not recommended).
 Wisconsin does not have a state minimum wage, so the federal minimum wage of $7.25 per hour applies.
 You can pay your federal and Wisconsin state taxes online.
 If you use a benefits provider, it should work with you to make deductions simple, automatic, and electronic.

 Step 8: Save your payroll records.
 Keeping your company business records is good practice.
-Wisconsin requires businesses to keep record of all hours worked and wages paid to each employee, including their name, address, and date of birth, for at least three years.
+Wisconsin requires businesses to keep a record of all hours worked and wages paid to each employee, including their name, address, and date of birth, for at least three years.
 This mirrors the Fair Labor Standards Act (FLSA) recordkeeping requirements.
 You’ll also need to maintain payroll tax records for four years, maximum.
+Learn more about the retention period of pay- and HR-related documents in our payroll records guide.

 Step 9: File payroll taxes with the federal and state governments.
 All Wisconsin state taxes need to be paid to the applicable state agency on the schedule provided, usually quarterly, which you can do online at the Wisconsin Department of Revenue website.
 To pay federal taxes, you can make those payments online using the EFTPS on one of the following two schedules: